Center for Visual Music

 Additional thanks are extended to: Audio Mechanics, Chace Audio, Cinema Arts, Cineric, DJ Audio, Janeann Dill, David Ehrlich, Ruth Hayes, Stephen Hillenburg, Dr. William Moritz, Tobey C. Moss Gallery, NOMI Group, Christine Panushka, Lorelei Pepi and the Rochester Institute of Technology, School of Film and Animation, Sheila Sofian, and other individual donors.

 Thanks to those who contributed to and made possible the preservation of Coaraze (1965): California Institute of the Arts, Steve Anker, Henry & L.I.
-Anderson, David Berry, Beth Block, Dave Bossert, Betzy Bromberg, Janeann Dill, Mark Dornfield, John Duganne III, James Hart, Michael Hartzog, Shayne Hood/Michael Scroggins, Dorne Huebler, Rachelle Katz, Stanley Levine, Lisa Mann/John Endievri, Christine Moreno, Mark Osborne, Michael Pressman, Marc Ratner, Socki Family, Steve Subotnick/Amy Kravitz, Doug Vitarelli, and Ellen Woodbury.
+Anderson, David Berry, Beth Block, Dave Bossert, Betzy Bromberg, Janeann Dill, Mark Dornfield, John Duganne III, James Hart, Michael Hartzog, Michael Scroggins, Dorne Huebler, Rachelle Katz, Stanley Levine, Lisa Mann/John Endievri, Christine Moreno, Mark Osborne, Michael Pressman, Marc Ratner, Socki Family, Steve Subotnick/Amy Kravitz, Doug Vitarelli, and Ellen Woodbury.

 Courtesy Tobey C. Moss